percona/portal-doc/docs/advisors/checks/mysql_replication_privileges.md

 # Replication privileges

 ## Description
-Replicas connect to Source with a specific user.
-This user to efficiently and safely execute the replication require ONLY the REPLICATION SLAVE Grant.
+Replicas connect to the source using  a specific user.
+This user can efficiently and safely execute the replication, using ONLY the **REPLICATION SLAVE** grant.

-At the same time a standard user, should not have REPLICATION SLAVE as grant and instead use the REPLICATION CLIENT grant to access replication iformation.
+At the same time a standard user, should not have **REPLICATION SLAVE** as grant, and instead use the **REPLICATION CLIENT** grant to access replication information.

-The check identify and reports the list of users who have REPLICATION SLAVE as assigned grants in conjunction with other grants.
+The check identifies and reports the list of users who have **REPLICATION SLAVE** as assigned grants in conjunction with other grants.

 ## Rule
 ```